TwilioQuest/twilioquest-dev-fundamentals/levels/tower_of_knowledge/objectives/fs-06-touch/description.md

 cloud.txt
 ```

-To complete this objective, use `copy null yourfilename` in `cmd` (the command prompt) or `ni yourfilename` in `PowerShell` to create a new file with a name of your choosing.
+To complete this objective, use or `ni yourfilename` to create a new file with a name of your choosing.
 Then, find the filepath that leads to this new directory.
 You might want to use `cd` and `pwd` like you did in previous objectives!

 <% } else { %>

-New files can be created using `touch`.
+There are multiple ways to create new files from the command line, but an easy and convenient one is the command `touch`.
+To create a new file with `touch`, enter the command, followed by the file name: `touch yourfilename`. `touch` is _actually_ a command for editing the access and modified times of a file, but if a file does not already exist, it will create the file.

 Here's an example of creating a text file called "cloud".
 We also use `ls` before and after to confirm that the new file has been made.